Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 ### EPP (Endpoint Protection Platform)

 An EPP is a software agent and monitoring system performing multiple security tasks at host-level.
-It can include an anti-virus, data encryption, DLP, firewalls, HIDS/HIPS...
+It can include an antivirus, data encryption, DLP, firewalls, HIDS/HIPS...
 There are many on the market, and every year Gartner makes a list of the best EPPs.
 Leaders are the solutions offered by Microsoft, CrowdStrike and Symantec.